What is the OT Prep Project?

 - OT students interested in school-based and pediatric OT

-- Current first-year OTD students at Colorado State University who are interested in working in pediatrics upon graduation.
+- Current first-year OTD students (enrolled summer 2025) at Colorado State University who are interested in working in pediatrics upon graduation.

 - Current OT Prep Project Scholars may be eligible for additional funding – current applicants DO NOT receive preferential treatment during application